Warning issued after new mpox strain identified in England

 The UKHSA said that genomic sequencing showed the new mpox virus detected in England contained elements of clade Ib and IIb mpox.

-Professor of global health research Trudie Lang, from the University of Oxford, said: “It is of concern that there is an mpox case in the UK, and of further concern that it is a new recombinant mpox virus.
+Trudie Lang, professor of global health research, from the University of Oxford, said: “It is of concern that there is an mpox case in the UK, and of further concern that it is a new recombinant mpox virus.

-“This case highlights that mpox is circulating globally and is evolving, as predictable with these viruses.
+“This case highlights that mpox is circulating globally and is evolving, as is predictable with these viruses.

 “The recent experience we have had, and still persists in Africa, when clade Ib emerged, showed that this virus can cause severe disease, and so measures to reduce transmission and prevent spread are vital.”

-UKHSA said it will “continue to assess the significance of the strain”, PA reports.
+UKHSA said it will “continue to assess the significance of the strain”.

 Dr Boghuma Titanji, assistant professor of medicine at Emory University in Georgia in the US, said: “The identification of a recombinant mpox strain containing elements of both Clade I and Clade II is precisely what experts in the field feared would happen if the virus continued to spread globally without a decisive response to stop it.